cherrypulp/laravel-mock/README.md

 If you make that requests :

-GET /mock/users will return :
+GET /mock/users it will return :

 ````json
 [